pulumi/terraform-provider-aws/website/docs/r/emr_cluster.html.markdown

 * `master_instance_group` - (Optional) Configuration block to use an [Instance Group](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-instance-group-configuration.html#emr-plan-instance-groups) for the [master node type](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-master-core-task-nodes.html#emr-plan-master).
 * `scale_down_behavior` - (Optional) Way that individual Amazon EC2 instances terminate when an automatic scale-in activity occurs or an `instance group` is resized.
 * `security_configuration` - (Optional) Security configuration name to attach to the EMR cluster.
 Only valid for EMR clusters with `release_label` 4.8.0 or greater.
 * `step` - (Optional) List of steps to run when creating the cluster.
 See below.
-It is highly recommended to utilize the [lifecycle configuration block](https://www.terraform.io/docs/configuration/meta-arguments/lifecycle.html) with `ignore_changes` if other steps are being managed outside of Terraform.
-This argument is processed in [attribute-as-blocks mode](https://www.terraform.io/docs/configuration/attr-as-blocks.html).
+It is highly recommended to utilize the lifecycle resource options block with `ignoreChanges` if other steps are being managed outside of this provider.
 * `step_concurrency_level` - (Optional) Number of steps that can be executed concurrently.
 You can specify a maximum of 256 steps.
 Only valid for EMR clusters with `release_label` 5.28.0 or greater (default is 1).
 * `tags` - (Optional) list of tags to apply to the EMR Cluster.
-If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.
 * `termination_protection` - (Optional) Switch on/off termination protection (default is `false`, except when using multiple master nodes).
 Before attempting to destroy the resource when termination protection is enabled, this configuration must be applied with its value set to `false`.
 * `visible_to_all_users` - (Optional) Whether the job flow is visible to all IAM users of the AWS account associated with the job flow.
 Default value is `true`.